 1. The NFLP loan will bear interest on the unpaid balance of the loan at: (a) the rate of three percent per annum beginning three months after the Borrower graduates from the program, or (b) bear interest on the unpaid balance of the loan at the prevailing market rate if the borrower fails to complete the advanced nurse education program or when the Borrower fails to establish employment as full-time nurse faculty at an accredited school of nursing.
-Loans to borrowers employed as full-time nurse faculty at a school of nursing for a consecutive four-year period will bear interest at the rate of three percent for the four-year period and the remaining six years of the "repayment period."
+Loans to borrowers employed as full-time nurse faculty at a school of nursing will bear interest at the rate of three percent.
 If the borrower ceases full-time employment as nurse faculty at a school of nursing, the NFLP loan will bear interest at the prevailing market rate.